ridwanjulv/ridwanjulv.github.io/_posts/2025-01-22-Sharing-My-Journey.md

 ---
-title: Sharing My Journey
+title: A New Chapter of My Journey
 description: >-
-  A short introduction for this blog
+  I have been in the industry for almost 20 years.
+All this time I've learn a lot, but never _ tried to write and share.
+This year, I'd like to embark in a new chapter of my journey. _ Consider this as my commitment, to start writing and sharing my thoughts, my experience, and my lessons-learned.
 date: 2025-01-22 00:00:00 +0700
 categories: [random, rants]       # only 2 level supported
 tags: [rants]    # TAG names should always be lowercase
 ---

 Hi there!

-This little corner here will be the place where I'm going to share my thoughts, my experiences, and my lessons-learned around technology.
+I have been in the industry for almost 20 years.
+All this time I've learn a lot, but never tried to write and share.
+This year, I'd like to embark in a new chapter of my journey.
+Consider this post as my commitment to start writing and sharing my thoughts, my experience, and my lessons-learned.

-As technology plays a significant role in my life, both personally and professionally, I do hope I can share a things or two to someone that might not quite where I am now.
+As technology plays a significant role in my life—both personally and professionally—my hope is that I can share a thing or two with you.

-I must admit that I'm not a master on these area.
-Here I'm just a student, a learner, hoping to share a bit of my experiences, insights, and learnings.
+I’ll be the first to admit I’m not an expert, not even after all this year.
+I’m just a student, a curious learner, a normal person eager to learn new stuffs, and to share my experiences, insights, and discoveries along the way.

 I hope you enjoy reading about my tech journey as much as I enjoy experiencing it.

-See you soon on my next post :)
+See you soon on my next post 😊